 The key to success here is really the pig trotters.
-No, there’s no real meat on them, but I can think of nothing that has more ooey collagen and rich fat than a hog trotter; you can get them from a real butcher if you ask ahead of time.
-You first make a broth with the trotters, along with other cheap pig bits (tail, ears, etc), carrots, celery, carrots, and herbs.
+No, there’s no real meat on them, but I can think of nothing that has more ooey collagen and rich fat than a hog trotter; you can get them from a butcher, or a Latin or Asian market.
+You first make a broth with the trotters, along with other cheap pig bits (tail, ears, etc.) if you have them, carrots, celery, carrots, and herbs.

 This broth becomes the glue for the stew.
 There’s so much gel in it that the pie sets up even while hot.
 Trust me, it’s not like Jell-O — although it is when cold.
 It’s really the perfect foil for the pheasant, which, while flavorful, can tend toward dryness.